 - Supply and Distribution, etc.

-Functionalities of an ERP
+The functionalities of an ERP in a nutshell

 - Customer Relationship Management (CRM)

-- Accounting module
+- Accounting management module

-- Quotation and invoicing
+- Billing and invoicing

-- Human Resources
+- Human Resource management

 - Customer service